Cloud-SPAN/experimental_design00-overview/index.md

 [Cloud-SPAN](https://cloud-span.york.ac.uk) is a collaboration between the [Department of Biology](https://www.york.ac.uk/biology/) at the University of York and [The Software Sustainability Institute](https://www.software.ac.uk/) funded by the UKRI innovation scholars award.
 It aims to train researchers to effectively generate and analyse a range of 'omics data using Cloud computing resources.

 **Statistically useful experimental design** is a 2 - 3 hour workshop about designing 'omics experiments.
 We consider:
--   what influences platform choice and what influences design when platform choice is fixed
+-   What influences platform choice and what influences design when platform choice is fixed
--   replication and controls
+-   Replication and controls
 -   sequence coverage and depth
 -   Type I and Type II errors and multiple testing correction